 Icicle’s First Aid Incidents feature makes properly documenting an injury easy.
 As part of Icicle’s incident management infrastructure, the reports are available to the Safety Officer and management.
 These reports include details, like witnesses and physicians, that validate workers compensation claims and satisfy OSHA’s injury report requirement.

 Safety Officers can create templates for frequently occurring injuries and input immediate corrective actions, minimizing impacts on production.

 Near Miss Incidents

 Icicle’s Near Miss Incidents feature allows employees to document incidents that could have resulted in injuries.
 These reports come from first-hand employee experience and may include hazards the Safety Officer overlooked.

 Both First Aid and Near Miss Incidents provide valuable insight into injuries and their causes, allowing management to make strategic changes to prevent further injuries.
 This includes the updating of records, whether it be new employee training or updates to the procedures (in cases where employees conformed to the procedure when the incident occurs).
 When changes occur, you can quickly check to see which employee needs new training based on revised procedures.

 It’s no longer possible to achieve Occupational Health and Safety compliance with paper records; OSHA now requires injury reports to be submitted electronically.
 A technological, flexible, big-picture solution is the only way to keep up with regulations, and whether you’re a food product or an employee, Icicle was designed with your safety in mind.
 Icicle features that improve occupational health and safety integrate seamlessly with safe production and business features, saving management time while improving accuracy and communication across the board.

-The health and safety of employees is a serious responsibility, and you need a seriously intelligent system to help you out.
+The health and safety of employees is a serious responsibility, and you need a seriously intelligent food manufacturing software to help you out.